 "No, that's okay," Asami said.
 "I want the company.
 Just let me put on a shirt."

-Lin helped Asami pull her top back on and tuck the sheets around her hips securely.
-Korra and Bolin bounded into the immediately climbed onto the bed with her, throwing their arms around her.
+Lin helped Asami pull her clothes back on and tuck the sheets around her hips securely.
+Korra and Bolin bounded into the room and immediately climbed onto the bed, throwing their arms around her.

 "We were so worried about you!"
 Bolin said.